zmazk123/iff-gde/README.md

  - Add dbt [sources](https://docs.getdbt.com/docs/build/sources) to document and test the source tables.
  - Identify any potential logic or data duplication and clean up the code.
  - Add more extensive documentation.
- - Run dbt commands on a schedule using something like Airflow.
+ - Run dbt commands on a schedule, using something like Airflow.
  - Add more elaborate tests and add more tests to the gold layer.